Best Cold Plunge Tubs 2026

 Read our full review: Cold Tub Co Review

-The Ice Barrel 400 is the most popular entry into the dedicated-vessel cold plunge category.
-The upright barrel design has practical advantages: smaller footprint, better heat retention than a horizontal tub, and the vertical immersion gets you chest-deep naturally.
-The rotational molded polyethylene construction is durable and UV-stable.
+The Ice Barrel 300 is the most popular entry into the dedicated-vessel cold plunge category.
+The upright barrel design has practical advantages: smaller footprint, better heat retention than a horizontal tub, and vertical immersion gets you chest-deep naturally.

 The base unit is ice-powered.
 Add the optional chiller and you have a self-cooling unit at a combined ~$1,700 — still well below the Cold Tub Co price point.
 The chiller add-on is competent rather than impressive, but it works.